Frequently Asked Questions

 Non-economic damages are recoverable.
 The current inflation-adjusted “cap” is $341,250.
 Non-economic damages are for grief, sorrow, and loss of companionship.

 Solatium damages are recoverable.
 The current inflation-adjusted amount is $68,250.
 If the plaintiff elects to pursue solatium damages, then the plaintiff does not have to provide evidence of grief, sorrow, and loss of companionship.
 The solatium amount is paid upon proof of liability.
 Solatium damages are not subject to reduction by the comparative negligence or pro rata liability statutes.

 “Felonious Killing” damages are recoverable if the killing would be considered first or second-degree murder or manslaughter.
 An actual criminal conviction is not necessary.
 The Wrongful Death Act non-economic damages cap is not applicable if the death was the result of a felonious killing.

 Punitive damages are recoverable if the plaintiff proves beyond a reasonable doubt that the defendant’s conduct was willful and wanton.
 The amount of punitive damages cannot exceed the amount of actual damages.

-A survival action is a lawsuit filed by the personal representative of the deceased’s estate to recover the economic damages that accrued between the date of injury and the date of death.
+A: A survival action is a lawsuit filed by the personal representative of the deceased’s estate to recover the economic damages that accrued between the date of injury and the date of death.
 Lost wages and medical expenses are examples.
-Subrogation and reimbursement claims by hospitals, medical providers, health insurers, Medicaid, Medicare and other must be taken into consideration.
+Subrogation and reimbursement claims by hospitals, medical providers, health insurers, Medicaid, Medicare, and others must be taken into consideration.